thenumbernine/farm-game/README.md

 	- pokeballs
 	- train for fighting
 - gems.  metals.  pickaxe quality levels.
+- crafting
 	- your own forge for making stuff.
 		- I guess you'll have to talk to Robin to build a forge.  j/k.  but it won't just be an anvil like Minecraft.
 You'll have to build more.
 		- or go to the guy in the town who is named Clint.
 		- or go to the Dwarf.
 - caves
 	- better dungeon/cave area.  not just mindless simplex noise or caves.  more like floodfill dungeons on a coarser resolution (like 8x8x8).
 		- more monsters in caves than on surface.